List of awards and nominations received by Sade: Grammy Awards

 The Grammy Awards (originally called the Gramophone Awards or Grammys) are presented annually by the National Academy of Recording Arts and Sciences of the United States for outstanding achievements in the music industry.
 The awards ceremony features performances by prominent artists, and some of the awards of more popular interest are presented in a widely viewed televised ceremony.
-Sade has received four awards from nine nominations.
+Sade has received four awards from ten nominations.